markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

  in section 6 we will continue building on from Section 4, where we wrote the code for deployment.
 We will create a simple application to train a model and to make predictions with it.

-We will discuss about God just to capture they think about ability and you will learn to use versioning

-and logging in your application.
+We will discuss about Gotchas to capture data incompatibility and you will learn to use versioning and logging in your application.
 You will also learn how to build the model into a Python package.

 All key aspects of modern deployment in Section 7.